This page is designed to answer the following questions:

 When discussing information contained in secure records, it is important that precautions are taken to ensure that nobody is able to overhear the conversation to protect confidentiality.

-The records may be stored on the hard drive of the local computer or on a secure network area, such as a server, in another location.
+The records may be stored on the hard drive of the local computer or, ideally, on a secure networked server or cloud-based location.
+Regular backups should be performed to safeguard against any potential data loss and the backups should be stored in a separate secure location.

 It may be your organisation’s policy to encrypt files when they are transferred to other devices for extra layers of security.
 Software such as antivirus and firewalls may be used to ensure the integrity of the computers and networks being used.